A practical playbook for faculty, staff, and administrators — 2026 edition

 Innovate

-Based on what you've learned today, identify:
+Based on what you've learned, identify:

 Three skills you need to develop to make this successful